Deonixlive/Deonixlive/README.md

 A flexible and efficient spin on Deep Q-Networks, designed to be more modular, faster to train, and easier to extend — ideal for experimenting with reinforcement learning.

 ### [Library for Autonomous FPV-Drones](https://github.com/Deonixlive/Control-Betaflight-Copter)
-An easy way to control FPV Drones with Betaflight.
+An easy way to control FPV Drones equipped with Betaflight.
 It also includes a highly performant asynchronous implementation of the MSP protocol with a priority structure for commands.

 ### [PA-net](https://github.com/Deonixlive/PA-net)
 A lightweight convolutional neural network for digit recognition, with deployment in mind.
 A good example of clean architecture and a tight feedback loop between training and testing.